+Application for 1915(c) HCBS Waiver: Draft VA.008.05.02 - Jan 01, 2025

-State laws, regulations and policies referenced in the specificathe Medicaid agency or the operating agency (if applicable).
-Service Type: Other Service As provided in 42 CFR §440.180(b)(9), the State requests the specified in statute.
-Service Title:
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

 Employment and community transportation

-HCBS Taxonomy:

-Category 1: Sub-Category 1:
+Sub-Category 1:

-15 Non-Medical Transportation 15010 non-medical transportation
+15010 non-medical transportation

-Category 2: Sub-Category 2:
+Sub-Category 2:

-Category 3: Sub-Category 3:
+Sub-Category 3:

-Category 4: Sub-Category 4:
+Sub-Category 4:

-Complete this part for a renewal application or a new waiver Service is included in approved waiver.
-There is Service is included in approved waiver.
-The service s no change in service specifications.

-O Service is not included in the approved waiver.